opili-washington/wireframing/README.md

 - Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 - High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+## Wireframing Tools

+### Popular wireframing tools.
+Popular wireframing tools include Figma, Adobe XD, and Sketch, which are all-in-one design platforms, as well as Balsamiq for its simplicity and UXPin for interactive, higher-fidelity designs.
+Other widely used options are Miro for collaborative whiteboarding and Justinmind for creating interactive simulations.

+in summary, the best 6 include:
+- Figma for real-time collaboration

+- Moqups for beginners

+- Balsamiq for non-designers

+- UXPin for code-based design

+- Justinmind for interactive wireframes

+- Visily for AI-assisted wireframing

+#### Figma: Its features and why it’s useful for wireframing.
+Figma is a powerful, collaborative design tool for teams.
+Explore ideas and gather feedback, build realistic prototypes, and streamline product development with design systems.
+Figma Design is included in the Full seat on every plan.

+A faster, more efficient way of working:
+Figma brings together powerful design tools with multiplayer collaboration, allowing teams to explore ideas while capturing quality feedback in real time—or anytime.

+Alignment made easy:
+Work together in a multiplayer, version-controlled design file, and get contextual feedback from stakeholders with commenting.

+Bring your designs to life—without leaving the canvas:
+Create realistic, no-code interactions with prototyping.
+Fine tune every element of your user experience by iterating and testing in a single tool.

+Enable consistency at scale:
+Standardize styles, components, and variables so that everything, from color to padding, scales seamlessly across your products and brands.